 Work From Home – How to Have a Healthy and Productive Home Office

 In the past we have written about some of most awesome company offices in the world.
-But is it possible that the ultimate office when you work from home?
+But is it possible to have the ultimate office when you work from home?
 (WFH)

 Working from home can be a dream come true: convenience, comfort, and complete control.
-Today, more people are working from home than ever before – whether they’re telecommuting to their job or just using the Internet to make their own income like me.
+Today, people are working from home more than ever before – whether they’re telecommuting to their job or just using the Internet to make their full-time income like me.

 I’ve been working from a home office for two years now and in that time I’ve learned that working from home is a double-edged blade.
-Do it well and it’s the best work experience you’ll ever have – but do it wrong and it will bring down your work and home life simultaneously.
+Do it well and it will be the best work experience you’ll ever had – but do it wrong and it will bring down your work and home life simultaneously.

-Here’s how to make sure your home office is a healthier and more productive one.
+Here’s how to make sure your home office is a healthy and productive one.